![]() |

 rough surface paper which wasn't intended to last for decades and certainly

 didn't preserve well.
-Some pictures were poor quality to start with,
+Some pictures were of poor quality to start with,

 but there is only so much that can be done with an original, poor quality

-likely a lot worse.
-On some manuals, I've spent more time working on the
+a lot worse.
+On some manuals, I've spent more time working on the pictures

-pictures than doing the actual translation, and I even have a few manuals
+than doing the actual translation, and I even have a few manuals that

-effort to reach that goal.
-You're not going to find a 3rd generation
+to reach that goal.
+You're not going to find a 3rd generation copy of

 Printing